 I completely agree re: the reality of a return to the 1950s would be bad and at any rate unachievable.
 And I completely agree that the mercantilist trade policies he appears to advocate would be bad.

-Where I likely cut him more slack than you and most re: most of his words is because most of them have come in the context of a politician trying to get elected.
+Where I likely cut him more slack than you and most of his other non-leftist critics is re: most of his words, because most of them have come in the context of a politician trying to get elected.
 His and Trump’s populist rhetoric is in large part identical to Bill Clinton’s “I feel your pain.”
 The point re: taking Trump seriously but not literally imo *somewhat* applies to Vance.
-Not as much, I concur, but somewhat.
+Not as much, I’d acknowledge, but somewhat.
 We almost never hold Democrats to the same standard re: their rhetoric.

 All that said, at the risk of repeating myself, it was your mention of Vance’s relative *intelligence* towering above Harris’/Walz’, while not mentioning Trump’s at all but to my reading clearly implying by omission that it was similarly below Vance’s as well, that was the primary thing that prompted my comment.